 Kiln-fired and cold-worked glass, etched cover, hand-dyed linen coptic-bound artist’s book.
 CD containing sound piece is pocketed inside lid.
-Container: foam, wool-blend felt, thread, 11 x 9 x 6 inches, Book unpacked: 7.75 x 6 x 3 inches, Edition of 5. $2000
+Container: foam, wool-blend felt, thread, 11 x 9 x 6 inches, Book unpacked: 7.75 x 6 x 3 inches, Last of an edition of 5. $2000

 I attended services and recorded the sound of pages turning in Berlin, Germany’s twelve existing synagogues, to honor and document the quiet perseverance and inner strength that I witnessed amongst the present-day, resurgent Jewish community.
 As a visitor, I experienced the warmest welcome, discovering a community that values life and togetherness, more than any other group I have ever witnessed.

 Glass book.
 I chose to make a book that cannot be burned and demands respect in handling.
 The material also references Kristallnacht, “the night of broken glass,” occurring September 9-10, 1938.
 The amount of glass destroyed on Jewish property on this night was equal to the amount of glass that Belgium (then Germany’s glass supplier) could produce in six months.
 Accordingly, all the blue glass used in the piece is from Brussels.
 The position of the blue dot on each page corresponds to the location of each synagogue in relation to the other eleven synagogues, as they would fall on a map of Berlin.
 The imagery on the cover is that of the restored stained glass windows of Berlin’s Oranienburger Synagogue.

 Sound piece.
 From collected audio (mentioned in first sentence), I edited a composition reflecting the dynamics (growth) of Berlin’s Jewish community post-WWII.
 A CD is pocketed on the inside lid of the book’s container.